Golf: Less will just have to be more for Hastings pro Daniel Pearce

 "It'd be incredible for the charities and incredible for our financial gains as well so it'll be amazing in all regards but if it happens, it happens and if it doesn't ... "

-He says the 18th hole isn't long but a water hazard around it can tug on the conscience a little but he has claimed a couple of birdies on it.
+He says the 18th hole isn't long but has a distracting water hazard.
+Even so, Pearce has claimed a couple of birdies on it.

-Winning the Waihi pro-am was no rounds of chance last weekend.
-Pearce came from behind with a second-round 10-under score to reveal character.
+Winning the Waihi pro-am was no fluke last weekend.
+Pearce showed his character to come from behind with a second-round 10-under score.

-He has been driving the ball off the tee pretty solidly and his putter coming along nicely but he hopes to tidy up his chipping a little, especially with his wedges.
+He has been driving the ball off the tee pretty solidly and his putting is coming along nicely but he hopes to tidy up his chipping a little, especially with his wedges.

-Pearce finds himself on a different plane to when he had embarked on a professional career purely because he isn't trying to tame the fairways as much as he used to before peaking for the NZ Open.

 "I guess I'm a little under prepared but I have been playing as much competitive golf as I can so it's a little more challenging when you haven't been playing so much leading into a big event like this."